attamatti/rln_qsub/README.txt

 ____________
 get_data.py	Script that generates data to use for making the runtime models.
 Users should run it in each  of their toplevel relion directories.
 Currently writes output to: /fbs/emsoftware2/LINUX/fbsmi/scripts/workshop/rln_queuefix/data

-	Data are written in /csv format with the following columns:
+	Data are written in .csv format with the following columns:

 	dir		The directory the script was run in jobfile		the run.job file.